MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 --------

 The Image Renderer is by default able to draw all :ref:`standard formats <section_image_standard_raw>`.
-No extra support in the VEE Port is required to draw this kind of images.
+No extra support in the VEE Port is required to draw this kind of image.

-The image drawing is similar to a :ref:`shape drawing <section_drawings>`.
+The image drawing resembles a :ref:`shape drawing <section_drawings>`.
 The drawing is performed by default by the :ref:`section_drawings_soft` and can be overridden to use a third-party library or a GPU.

 .. _section_buffered_image_drawer_custom_format: